-In closing, I posed the following questions.
+In closing, I posed the following questions to these brand leaders.
 As we look to the future, how are you defining brand?
 And what is your commitment to making sure brand plays the role you believe it should in this reset?
 Here’s what our panelists had to say.

 Early on in the pandemic, I was lucky enough to be on a weekend call with Indra Nooyi (former Chairman and CEO of PepsiCo) and I’m going to quote her elegant definition.
 She said to us marketers, “brand is the soul of a company.”
 There is a lot to that concise statement.
 Brand is the beating heart, the DNA, the thing that is true in good times and bad.
 It is not about a quarter or the year.
 It’s something that has a longevity to it, and it’s a promise.
 A promise to our employees and our customers that we will uphold what our brand is about.
 In our case, building a world that works.

 We are in such a challenging time right now.
 I think the commitment is doing before saying, ensuring that the words are inherently matching the actions.
 At GE, people count on us.
 It is not just 9-5 or Monday through Friday, because we’re involved in industries that are essential.
 The commitment is that of the promise we keep to the people we choose, and that’s customers.
 If you can keep your North Star in mind, at the same time you’re doing what you’ve promised you’ll do, you’re able to marry the reality of your commitments with the hope and the promise of the brand.
 To me, the mistake is when companies and organizations try to create a brand that isn’t steeped in who they are and what their business is about.
 That’s where you eventually can run into real trouble.
 Ultimately, it is all about authenticity.